New Brookhaven Bike Alliance pushes for pedal-powered improvements

-Two years ago, the city approved a bicycle, pedestrian and trail plan that promised to eventually provide safe ways for people to get around the city without getting into a car.
+Two years ago, the city of Brookhaven approved a bicycle, pedestrian and trail plan that promised to eventually provide safe ways for people to get around the city without getting into a car.

 With that plan in mind, local bicycle advocates have organized to create the Brookhaven Bike Alliance, an organization that is working to educate residents about bicycle safety and holding community bike rides.
 Members also are lobbying their elected officials at town halls and City Council meetings asking them to start funding that plan in next year’s budget.